-Following the discussions in IV-B, $\delta(\pi_i)$ defines another level of interdependence between the power and communication networks, as the delay of control packets affects the consequent behavior of the power grid upon their arrival.
+Following the discussions in III-B and IV-B, $\delta(\pi_i)$ defines another level of interdependence between the power and communication networks, as the delay of control packets affects the consequent behavior of the power grid upon their arrival.
 Our model of communication-dependent cascading failures based on $\delta(\pi_i)$ is shown in Algorithm 1.

-Two different "round" indexes are defined in our model, $r_n$ and $s_m^c$ .
-The index $r_n$ corresponds to the time when new failures appear in the power grid under the uncontrolled cascade evolution.
+Two different "round" indices are defined in our model, r_n and s_m^c .
+The index r_n corresponds to the time when new failures appear in the power grid under the uncontrolled cascade evolution.
 The cascading failure model captures this behavior through the iteration at the Step 5 of the simple cascading failure model in Section III-C.

-The second round index $s_m^c$ depends on the communication network C and represents any change of grid status due to the control, even if such a change is not a response to a line disconnection.
+The second round index s_m^c depends on the communication network C and represents any change of grid status due to the control, even if such a change is not a response to a line disconnection.
 The execution order of a control action m depends on the delay that the corresponding control message experiences.
-Then, $s{max}^c$ corresponds to the expected status reached by the grid once all control messages have been delivered.
+Then, s{max}^c corresponds to the expected status reached by the grid once all control messages have been delivered.

-A control scheme determines how the powers $\{P_i \mid i \in N\}$ should be re-dispatched, i.e. through load shedding, in order to mitigate the cascade.
-Let $\mathcal{P}$ collect the new values of power injections after shedding as determined by a control scheme.
-Once a control packet is transmitted to its destined node i, it will modify the corresponding $P_i$ to a new value $\hat{P}i$ , which causes changes of power line flows $\hat{f}{j,k}^{r{n+1}}$ and consequently results in a new state of the power grid. $s_m^c$ accounts for changes induced by a control message m that, if delivered, is executed before the next failure.
-The model described by Algorithm 1 uses $\mathcal{P}$ to account for the effect of control on the cascade development.
-Lines 10-20 show that the occurrence of $r{n+1}$ may be altered through the control-induced "rounds".
+A control scheme determines how the power injections $\{P_i \mid i \in N\}$ should be re-dispatched, i.e. through load shedding, in order to mitigate the cascade.
+Let \mathcal{P} collect the new values of power injections after shedding as determined by a control scheme.
+Once a control packet is transmitted to its destined node i, it will modify the corresponding P_i to a new value \hat{P}i , which causes changes of power line flows $\tilde{f}{j,k}^{r{n+1}}$ and consequently results in a new state of the power grid. s_m^c accounts for changes induced by a control message m that, if delivered, is executed before the next failure.
+The model described by Algorithm 1 uses \mathcal{P} to account for the effect of control on the cascade development.
+Lines 10-20 show that the occurrence of r{n+1} may be altered through the control-induced "rounds".